asastats/docs/code-of-conduct.md

 | AlgoRhythMatic | u/AlgoRhythMatic         | GMT-8         | Reddit          |
 | MGHQ_YT        | u/MGHQ_YTR               | GMT-5         | Discord         |
 | PonziCream     | u/AssistTraditional480   | GMT+1         | Discord         |

+# No punishment clause
+ASA Stats has a firm “no punishment” clause that guarantees all officials and community members will be fully rewarded for their recognized contributions.
+If a community member is ever banned from any public channels, forcing them to resign from their official position, ASA Stats promises to never withhold contributions as a means of punishment or retribution.

 # Document version control
 This document’s versioning uses the format: v.<major>.<minor>.<update>.
 The “update” version should iterate any time a change occurs that amounts to more than a simple grammatical or typographic correction.
 A “minor” iteration should occur when there are a sufficient amount of “updates” that require a re-sync between Google docs and GitHub.
 “Major” changes should be very infrequent, and indicate a significant restructuring of the document.
 Upon each iteration of “major” or “minor”, the lower version numbers should be reset to 0.
 Upon any version updates, the user should also iterate to the current date.